pure-admin/vue-pure-admin/README.en-US.md

 ## License

-In principle, no fees and copyrights are charged, so you can use it with confidence
+In principle, no fees and copyrights are charged, and you can use it with confidence, but if you need secondary open source, please contact the author for permission!

 [MIT © xiaoxian521-2020](./LICENSE)